Student Guide (including terms & conditions)

 A. Informal complaint: The steps for an informal complaint are:

-(1) The student shall communicate directly with our operational representative, i.e. the trainer or assessor who will make a decision.
+(1) The student shall communicate directly with our operational representative, i.e. the authorised administration team member, trainer or assessor who will make a decision.

-(2) The trainer or assessor shall ensure that the student is informed of their decision and record the outcome of the complaint verbally and in writing.
+(2) The team member shall ensure that the student is informed of their decision and record the outcome of the complaint verbally and in writing.

-(3) Students who are dissatisfied with the outcome of the complaint to the instructor may then make a formal complaint.
+(3) Students who are dissatisfied with the outcome of the complaint may then make a formal complaint.

-B. Formal complaint: A formal complaint can only be made after having first submitted an informal complaint.
+B. Formal complaint: A formal complaint can only be made after having first attempted resolution through an informal complaint.
 The steps for a formal complaint are:

-(4) The Operations Manager will communicate their decision on the complaint to all parties in writing within ten days of having received the complaint.
-However, where we consider that more than 10 calendar days are required to process and finalise the complaint or appeal, we shall (a) inform you in writing, including reasons why more than 10 calendar days are required, and (b) regularly update you on the progress of the matter.
+(3) The Operations Manager will communicate their decision on the complaint to all parties in writing within five business days of having received the complaint.
+However, where we consider that more than five business days are required to process and finalise the complaint or appeal, we shall (a) inform you in writing, including reasons why more than five business days are required, and (b) regularly update you on the progress of the matter.

 15. Appeals procedure